muratk3n/thirdwave/en/tweets/2019/week49.md

 ---

-The old model is broken in many ways.
-We need a new system.

 From Navarro's book *Death by China*,

 >[The] process begins when you or I walk into a store like Walmart and